schoeberl/one-way-shared-memory/usecases/README.md

 ## Simulating on PC

 The code in the `onewayuse` directory can do two things.
-First, it can simulate multicore usecases on the PC.
-Second, it can use patmos to run the same usecases directy on hardware.
+First, it can simulate multicore use-cases on the PC.
+Second, it can use Patmos to run the same use-cases directly on hardware.

 In the make script below, each use-case is identified by the identifier 0, 1, 2, or 3.

 Files in use: onemem-simulator.c, onewaymem-usecases.c, onewaysim.h, syncprint.c, and syncprint.h.

-`RUNONPATMOS` is defined in onewaysim.h and determines if the code shall run on patmos or not.
+`RUNONPATMOS` is defined in onewaysim.h and determines if the code shall run on Patmos or not.
 It is automatically set by the build system when running on Patmos:
 ```
 #ifdef __patmos__
   #define RUNONPATMOS